Onboarding

 Follow-up prompts

 Sometimes, the onboarding flow will span across different pages.
-When that’s the case, use the popover component to keep the users on the right path.
+When that’s the case, use the popover component to keep a user on the right path.
 The popovers can be animated in with a short delay after the page has loaded to make sure that they’re noticed.

 How many steps?